openGemini/pr-title-checker/README.md

   - docs: Documentation changes
   - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
   - refactor: A code change that neither fixes a bug nor adds a feature
-  - pref: A code change that improves performance
+  - perf: A code change that improves performance
   - test: Adding missing tests or correcting existing tests
   - build: Changes that affect the build system or external dependencies
   - ci: Changes to CI configuration files and scripts